Nirhoshan/AI-for-histopathology/README.md

 ![TSNE-projection](https://github.com/Nirhoshan/AI-for-histopathology/assets/61936882/c9896738-8802-42de-b9d2-23c72c4ab61a)

 In the central region where the clusters attempt to merge, there is a notable increase in uncertainty, while towards the outer edges of each cluster, you'll find images that exhibit the lowest levels of uncertainty in their predictions.
+Explore the TSNE visualization tool in the drive to see the uncertainty score of every image embedded as TSNE points.

 ## Acknowledgements